Letter 1229a

 4. The composer was again mistaken: Votkinsk was part of the Vyatka province of the Russian empire.

-5. Tchaikovsky gave up his teaching duties at the Moscow Conservatory after his marriage in the summer of 1877, although he briefly resume his post in September and October 1878, before finally submitting his resignation.
+5. Tchaikovsky gave up his teaching duties at the Moscow Conservatory after his marriage in the summer of 1877, although he briefly resumed his post in September and October 1878, before finally submitting his resignation.